 Great ideas can come from anyone at any time

 The Ideas tool falls in the open end of the EngagementHQ tools spectrum, and for good reason.
 What’s more natural and open than sharing and discussing ideas?
 Online brainstorming and problem-solving have become a staple in the everyday lives of citizens outside the context of civic engagement.
-Given how 2020 has shaped up, there is no better time to evaluate and incorporate the strengths of a non-live and digital-first approach to engagement.
+Given how 2020 has shaped up, there is no better time to evaluate and incorporate the strengths of a non-live and digital-first approach to achieve real community engagement.

 Inviting creative input to kick off a consultation fosters a give-and-take rapport that can create trust and buy-in for your engagement process.
 It demonstrates that you are listening and seek to collaborate.
 It also serves to open the door for more in-depth engagement with a broader audience during later phases of the inquiry.
-Unlike face to face workshops, participants may share and build on each other’s ideas from the comfort of their own homes at the time of day that works for them.
+Unlike face-to-face workshops, participants may share and build on each other’s ideas from the comfort of their own homes at the time of day that works for them.

 How the Ideas tool provides value to the engagement process

 The intention behind the Ideas tool is to create a welcoming online space to share, discuss, and vote on community-generated ideas.
 Over the years, clients have demonstrated the tool’s capacity to add value beyond brainstorming.
 Before diving into four unique ways Ideas can be used to add value, let’s break down what makes the tool such a versatile asset to the engagement process.